Bing Webmaster Tools

 The Search Performance report shows impressions, clicks, click-through rate, and average position for Bing organic queries.
 Up to 16 months of historical data are available, which is useful for identifying seasonal patterns or tracking the impact of site changes over time.

 The report filters by query, page, country, and device.
+A date-range comparison mode is also available, letting you measure the effect of a change by contrasting two periods directly.
 For Bing-specific diagnosis, such as identifying queries where Bing impressions are strong but rankings are lower than expected, this data is more useful than estimating from Google Search Console.

 Crawl diagnostics